Skip to content

 Morning: Rocky Creek State Scenic Viewpoint

-Be sure to stop at Rocky Creek State Scenic Viewpoint along the way—it’s one of my favorite places for breathtaking coastal views.
+Pull over at Rocky Creek State Scenic Viewpoint where whalewatching platforms perch above churning waves.
+It’s one of my favorite places for stunning coastal views.

 Pacific Northwest travel itinerary